SERVICES OF COORDINATING DISCOVERY ATTORNEYS AVAILABLE IN SELECTED FEDERAL CRIMINAL JUSTICE ACT CASES

 The Defender Services Office National Litigation Support Team (NLST) is available for CJA panel attorneys and federal defender organization (FDO) staff to serve as a resource for litigation support aspects of their cases.
 As part of a set of national litigation support strategies approved by the Judicial Conference Committee on Defender Services and managed by the NLST, Coordinating Discovery Attorneys (CDAs) work with defense counsel on cases in which there are a large number of defendants, voluminous discovery, or complicated electronic discovery issues.

-All factors need not be present to seek the services of the CDA.
+Not all factors need be present to seek the services of the CDA.
 In determining how much weight to provide each factor, the seriousness of the alleged offense will be considered.
-The National Litigation Support Administrator makes the final decision on assignment of a CDA.
-After it is determined that the services of a CDA would be of assistance, CJA counsel should petition the court to appoint the CDA for participation in the particular case.
+The National Litigation Support Administrator (NLSA) makes an initial decision as to whether to assign a CDA to assist on a case.
+After the NLSA determines that the services of a CDA would be of assistance, CJA counsel should petition the court ex parte for the appointment of the CDA to assist defense counsel.
+The petition must be submitted ex parte because of the need to describe possible discovery management strategies and potential future costs.
 The court's appointment of the CDA to work with all defense counsel in the case provides authority for the CDA to confer directly with the prosecution on issues of discovery, which allows for better coordination and overall cost-efficiencies regarding information exchange.

-If you have any questions regarding the services of a Coordinating Discovery Attorney, please contact Sean Broderick, Administrator or Kelly Scribner, Assistant Administrator, National Litigation Support Team at 510-637-3500, or by email at, email@example.com, or firstname.lastname@example.org.
+If you have any questions regarding the services of a CDA, please contact either Sean Broderick (National Litigation Support Administrator) or Kelly Scribner (Assistant National Litigation Support Administrator).

-Click here to view the 9/4/2012 Coordinating Discovery Attorneys announcement.
+Click here to view the 6/11/2018 Coordinating Discovery Attorneys announcement